ravenjohn/test/PITCHME.md

 5. <span style="color: #e49436">analytics</span> - Calls *foxy.update_analytics*.
 6. <span style="color: #e49436">videos</span> - Calls *foxy.replace_videos*.

-All of these jobs are called together with *cluster.js* which helps in doing things faster.
-Most of them has a specfic batch size which directly relates to its machine's capabilities.
+All of these jobs are called together with *cluster.js* which helps in utilizing the processors.
+Most of them has a specfic batch size which directly relates to its machine's processing capabilities.

 ----